christophsax/seasonal/README.md

 details on the defaults.
 Note the difference between `""` (meaning the spec is enabled but has no arguments) and `NULL` (meaning the spec is disabled).

 It is possible to manipulate almost all inputs to X-13ARIMA-SEATS in this way.
+The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and *seasonal* is to study the **comprehensive list of examples in the [wiki][examples]**.
 For instance, example 1 in section 7.1 from the [manual][manual],

     series { title  =  "Quarterly Grape Harvest" start = 1950.1
            period =  4